Hubbard County Government Center

 - Payment must be in the form of a check or money order.

-- Includes the Execution Fee and Passport Photo Fee
+- Includes the Acceptance Fee (mandatory if submitting Form DS-11) and Passport Photo Fee

 - Payment may be cash, check or money order.